evmos/evmos/docs/validators/snapshots_archives.md

 # Snapshots & Archive Nodes

-Quickly sync your node with Point network using a snapshot or serve queries for prev versions using archive nodes {synopsis}
+Quickly sync your node with Point Chain using a snapshot or serve queries for prev versions using archive nodes {synopsis}

 ## List of Snapshots and Archives

-Below is a list of publicly available snapshots that you can use to sync with the Point network mainnet and archived [9001-1 mainnet](https://github.com/tharsis/mainnet/tree/main/evmos_9001-1):
+Below is a list of publicly available snapshots that you can use to sync with the Point Chain mainnet and archived [9001-1 mainnet](https://github.com/tharsis/mainnet/tree/main/evmos_9001-1):

 <!-- markdown-link-check-disable -->